Higher-Level Review (HLR) Guide

 File VA Form 20-0996

 Request for Higher-Level Review.
 File online at VA.gov, by mail, or through your VSO.
-Check the box for "informal conference."
+If you want an informal conference, check the box for "informal conference."
+See what the informal conference is and how to prepare below.

 Deadline: 1 Year